-- 1. Unzip the 'main.s3' file from the downloaded zip file of the most recently released firmware. - 2.
-Copy the desired firmware image to the root of the Compact Flash as 'main.s3' using a PC with a Compact Flash reader or ftp into the 130-01 DAS, with a Compact Flash installed, in binary mode. - 3.
-With the Compact Flash with the main.s3 image installed in the 130-01 DAS, issue a reset command.
+- 1. Unzip the 'main.s3' file from the downloaded zip file of the most recently released firmware. - Copy the desired firmware image to the root of the Compact Flash as 'main.s3' using a PC with a Compact Flash[TM] reader. - 3.
+Install the Compact Flash[TM] in the 130-01.